fabioesilveira/Back-end-FAST-FUEL/README.md

 ## Deployment

+The Fast Fuel backend API is deployed on **Railway**.

+Deployment is automated through **GitHub Actions**.
+On pushes to the `main` branch, the CI pipeline installs dependencies and runs the Jest and Supertest test suite.
+The backend is deployed to the Railway production service only after the validation job succeeds.

-The Fast Fuel backend API is deployed on **Railway**, where the Node.js server, MySQL database connection, JWT secret, Stripe secret key, Resend API key, and production tracking URL are managed through environment variables.
+Railway manages the Node.js application, MySQL database connection, JWT secret, Stripe secret key, Resend API key, frontend URL, and production tracking URL through environment variables.

-The deployed frontend communicates with the Railway API, payment processing is handled through Stripe's sandbox environment, and transactional order confirmation emails are delivered through Resend using the verified `fast-fuel-orders.com` domain.
+The deployed frontend communicates with the Railway API, payment processing is handled through Stripe's sandbox environment, and transactional emails are delivered through Resend using the verified `fast-fuel-orders.com` domain.

-This allows the application to simulate a complete production-style ordering workflow including payment processing, database persistence, transactional email notifications, and order tracking.
+This creates a production-style workflow that includes automated testing, controlled deployment, payment verification, database persistence, transactional email delivery, and order tracking.

 ---